city

 8. Allow for curing: Give the mortar or rock dust time to cure as per the manufacturer's instructions before walking or placing any significant weight on the newly laid limestone paving.

 The world of paving limestones offers a variety of options to suit different preferences and project requirements.
-Our team at Stone Center has outlined some alternatives for you to consider.
+We've outlined some alternatives for you to consider.

 Flagstone